-As described in section 6.2.1.4, each supported Application is advertised by an Application Descriptor and each Application Descriptor is identified by a so called AppSel code (an Application Descriptor sequence number).
+As described in section 0, each supported Application is advertised by an Application Descriptor and each Application Descriptor is identified by a so called AppSel code (an Application Descriptor sequence number).

-The host uses the AppSel code of the relevant Application Descriptor to assign the Application identified in that Application Descriptor to one or more host lanes, in the DPConfig register array.
+The host uses the AppSel code of the relevant Application Descriptor to assign the Application identified in that Application Descriptor to one or more host lanes, in the array of DPConfigLane registers.